alderie/TradingviewDesktop/README.md

 ## Notice
-I am not affiliated with TradingView nor is this repository.
+I am not affiliated with TradingView.
 I also did not produce the graphing api.